Winter Itinerary: Jackson Hole Wildlife & National Parks

 Jackson Hole is consistently ranked as a top skiing and snowboarding destination, but there is so much more to do here during winter.
 This itinerary will take you through two of the U.S.’s most treasured national parks and includes unique “only in Jackson Hole” experiences too.
-If this sounds like the perfect winter trip, then you can book this itinerary online or over the phone at 307-733-4005.

 Morning: Tour of National Elk Refuge

 Start your morning off right with breakfast and coffee at one of downtown Jackson’s many walkable cafes.
 Get ready to experience two of Jackson Hole’s most rewarding wildlife experiences.
 First, dress in warm clothes as you head to the National Elk Refuge to tour the 24,000+ acre sanctuary on a horse-drawn sleigh.
 The tour guide will offer warm blankets on colder days and share eye-opening information about the more than 7,000 elk that take shelter on the refuge each winter.
 You will get an up-close view of these majestic animals and plenty of opportunities for photos and videos.

 Lunch & Afternoon: Visit the National Museum of Wildlife Art

 Directly across from the National Elk Refuge, the National Museum of Wildlife Art sits on a butte, with gorgeous views of the refuge and the town of Jackson.
 Enjoy lunch at Palate, the on-site restaurant, and then tour the collection, full of inspiring works from artists around the world.
 A visit to the museum is a great way to start any trip to Jackson Hole because you will gain a sense of the landscapes and wildlife you will encounter throughout the rest of your stay.

 Morning: Snowshoe Tour in Grand Teton National Park